Govt. Tourism License 3195/080/81

 Himlung Himal is the ideal mountain to reach a 7000-meter peak via a technically relatively easy glacier route.
 It stands at 7126 m above sea level in the northern part of Nepal.
 The distance of 150 km separates this amazing Himalaya from the capital, while the mere distance of 25 km sets it apart from the eight thousand meter-high Mount Manaslu.

-Generally, Besisahar is regarded as the focal point for the Himlung expedition that lies Besisahar, about 190 km west of Kathmandu.
-The drive to Besisahra from Kathmandu is only 6 hours.
-However, the starting point for the hiking journey is Koto, which lies approximately 65.6 km and 4 hours away from Besisahar.
+Generally, Besisahar is regarded as the focal point for the Himlung expedition, that lies Besisahar, about 190 km west of Kathmandu.
+The drive to Besisahar from Kathmandu is only 6-7 hours.
+However, the starting point for the hiking journey is Koto, which lies approximately 65.6 km.

 Maximum and minimum walk per day